JoseRivas1998/complete-web-development-introduction/004_html_attributes/html_attributes.md

 ### Quotes in Attribute Value

-Before moving on, due to the way computer's process text, having quotes inside the value of an attribute can be a problem.
+Before moving on, due to the way computers process text, having quotes inside the value of an attribute can be a problem.
 Consider the following code:

 ```html
 <h1 id="This name has "quotes" in it">Heading</h1>